2000s in fashion: Y2K fashion

-At the beginning of the decade, the excitement of entering the new millennium had become evident in fashion in the first couple of years and it was becoming a new era.
-However, this was only prominent in nightclubs and "going out" attire.
-Clothing was mostly made in black, though silver was also fashionable.
-An example of this would be a tracksuit, Rockport boots, a dress shirt, a pair of pants, a camp shirt, or a jacket in a fancy metallic pattern for going out; while also including of items such as leather coats and pants, puffy vests, jackets, ribbed sweaters, shirts, and chunky dress shoes.usually in futuristic colors such as black, silver, light gray, and white.
-It lasted from late 1999 until late 2001.
+Y2K clothing was mostly made in black, though silver was also fashionable especially in the UK.
+An example of this would be a tracksuit, Rockport boots, a dress shirt, a pair of pants, a camp shirt, or a jacket in a fancy metallic pattern for going out; while also including of items such as leather coats and pants, puffy vests, jackets, ribbed sweaters, shirts, and chunky dress shoes, usually in futuristic colors such as black, silver, light gray, and white.
+It lasted from the late 90's until late 2001.

 Leisurewear

-After the events of 9/11, fashion became more conservative, forgoing the futuristic styles of before.
+After the events of 9/11, fashion in America became more conservative, forgoing the futuristic styles of before.
 Distressed denim made a comeback, with sandblasted highlights, frosted jeans, ripped jeans, and whiskering becoming commonplace.
 A lower rise jean had emerged during this part of the decade, effectively getting rid of the high-waisted styles of the 1990s.